Codecademy/docs/content/php/concepts/math-functions/terms/floor/floor.md

 The **`floor()`** function returns a rounded number down to the nearest integer and if necessary, returns a result.

-The result returns a variable type of float.
+The result returns a value type of float.

 ## Syntax